victor-smirnov/memoria-site/content/en/docs/overview/hermes.md

 @Array<Int> = [1, 2, 3, 4]
 ```

 Important note that notation above does not mean that collection `[]` will have the type specified before it.
 It means that we create a typed collection *from* a generic one.
-Parser may otimize this process by not creating the latter and supplying the data directly to the former.
+Parser may optimize this process by not creating the latter and supplying the data directly to the former.

-The point is that there may be may ways to create a Hermes object at parse time from hermes data.
-For example, notation like `"string value"@SomeDataType` is a syntactic shortcat meaning that `"string value"` will be *converted* to Hermes object of datatype `SomeDataType` at the *parse time*:
+The point is that there may be may ways to create a Hermes object at parse time from Hermes data.
+For example, notation like `"string value"@SomeDataType` is a syntactic shortcut meaning that `"string value"` will be *converted* to Hermes object of datatype `SomeDataType` at the *parse time*:

 ```json
 "19345068945625345634563564094564563458.609"@Decimal(50,3)